olcf-tutorials/NVMe/README.md

 bsub spectral_ior.sh
 ```

 In this case the output folder is named nvme_output_XXXX where XXXX is timestamp.
-Inside in thsi fodler a file called spectral.log is created where it demonstrates if a file is copied yet, for example:
+Inside in this folder a file called spectral.log is created where it demonstrates if a file is copied yet, for example:

 ```
 Spectral Work ENQUEUE File : /gpfs/alpine/stf007/scratch/gmarkoma/bb_training/install/nvme_output_1557776904/ior_file_easy.00000026